 “Perfect timing, Curt.
 I hope you like egg salad sandwiches.
 That’s what you and I are having for lunch.”

 I replied, “I love them,” as I walked into the kitchen.
-And that was true, egg salad sandwiches were among my favorite kinds of sandwiches.
+It was true, egg salad sandwiches were among my favorite kinds of sandwiches.
 I set my bag with the box of arm cast wraps and the adhesive tape on the floor.
 “After lunch I’ll show you what I bought.”

 “Alright.
 Now, do you want potato chips or corn chips?”